Shopify/polaris/polaris.shopify.com/content/components/link/index.md

 ### No icon

-Avoid using this icon [ ], as it can add unnecessary visual load inside a sentence or when accompanied by other content.
+Avoid using the <a href="/icons?icon=ExternalMinor&q=exter">external link icon</a>, as it can add unnecessary visual load inside a sentence or when accompanied by other content.
 Instead, add clarity to external links through clear link text and predictable placement of the link in a merchant’s workflow.

 Edge case: icon can be used very sparingly as a stylistic/symbolic icon, not as an indicator of a new tab being opened.